 4) high densities of congregating species, such as waterfowl or shorebirds.

-In Pierce County, Washington, we currently have two designated IBAs: Fort Lewis IBA and Nisqually IBA.
+In Pierce County, Washington, we currently have three designated IBAs: Fort Lewis, Nisqually Reach, and Vaux's Swift Chimney IBA (new in 2013).

 Krystal Kyer,Executive Director, Tahoma Audubon (253) 579-9798 or email@example.com